 Q: What is required to initiate an Expedited Designation study?

-A: There must be Network Resource Deliverability for the resource, which requires obtaining NRIS+ service.
+A: There must be Network Resource Deliverability for the resource, which requires obtaining NRIS service.
 The customer must submit an Expedited Designation Study Agreement, a NITS Application, and a valid OASIS request (ADDNITSDNR) to TS@spp.org.
 The resource must be in the same Deliverability Area as some or all of the customer’s load.
 The MW in the OASIS request cannot exceed the Network Resource Deliverability of the resource.
 If some of the customer’s load is in a different Deliverability Area than the resource, the MW in the OASIS request cannot exceed a pro-rated amount of the Network Resource Deliverability as described in Tariff Section 30.2.2.

 The Expedited Designation Study Agreement and NITS Application can be found on the Transmission Service studies posting page.